 The treatment of tongue-tie for infants is a simple surgical procedure called a frenotomy.
-Dr. Matt examines the lingual frenulum and uses sterile scissors or laser to snip the frenulum free.
+Dr. Matt or Dr. Denise examines the lingual frenulum and uses sterile scissors or laser to snip the frenulum free.
 Stitches are usually not necessary.
 Since there are few nerve endings or blood vessels in the lingual frenulum, only a local anesthetic is used.

 Frenotomy for tongue-tie in older children and adults is similar to that for infants, although it is usually done under general anesthesia and may involve stitches.
 Speech therapy may also be necessary.